The article is written by Adv. Siddhant Jain.

 Read more Insolvency related articles at IBC Archives – Vakalat Today

-You can reach him out at siddhantjain2403@gmail.com
+📩 Reach him at siddhantjain2403@gmail.com